How To Immigrate To Canada: An Ultimate Guide for Filipinos

 This program is for self-employed persons with relevant experience in athletics and cultural activities.
 These are some occupations that fall under the cultural activities category:

-To be eligible for this program, you must have two years of relevant work experience.
-You must also get at least 35 points on the selection grid which is used to determine if you’ll make an economic contribution to the country.
+You must have two years of relevant work experience to qualify for this program.
+You must also get at least 35 points on the selection grid to determine if you’ll contribute economically to the country.

 You must also show that you intend to be self-employed while living in Canada.

-This program has an application fee of C$1540 and the processing time is around 22 months.
+This program has an application fee of C$2,14010, and the processing time is around 22 months.
 To apply, you must download the application package for the Self-employed program from Canada’s immigration website.

-After filling out the form and making sure that you have all the needed documents, you just have to pay the application and biometrics fees and then submit your application.
+After completing the form and ensuring you have all the needed documents, you must pay the application and biometrics fees and then submit your application.

 7. Provincial Nominee Program

-The Provincial Nominee Program is for workers who want to become permanent residents of Canada and have all the necessary education, skills, and experience to be beneficial to the economy of a specific province or territory.
+The Provincial Nominee Program is for workers who want to become permanent residents of Canada and have all the necessary education, skills, and experience to benefit the economy of a specific province or territory.

 You must be willing to live in the province you’ll be applying to.
 Although it varies per province or territory, the usual targets of these programs are students, semi-skilled workers, skilled workers, and business-minded people.

 The list of qualifications varies per province or territory.
-You can check each of their qualification requirements and figure out where you’ll have the best chance of becoming a provincial nominee.
+You can check their qualifications and determine where you’ll have the best chance of becoming a provincial nominee.
 The usual categories are education, age, years of experience in the industry, and proof that you know the English or French language.

-Saskatchewan, for instance, uses a point system, and having a relative in the province will get you a lot of points.
+Saskatchewan, for instance, uses a point system, and having a relative in the province will get you many points.

 Interested foreign workers can apply online or through the paper.
 The application and screening process varies depending on which province or territory you’ll be applying to.
 You must submit a police check and pass a medical exam as part of the application process.